denesb/seastar-gdb/README.md

 # seastar-gdb

+This repository contains a patched GDB (as a submodule), modified to be able to inspect the stacks of `seastar::thread` and instructions on how to use it.

 #### Build GDB

-It is easiest to do an in-source build in the top-level diectory.
+It is easiest to do an in-source build in the top-level diectory (`./binutils`).
 After that it is possible to rebbuild individual components (GDB).

 #### Start GDB